Last updated on July 1st, 2026

 Activities: Surfing and windsurfing

 Besides the waves, you may see wildlife!
 There is an exposed reef along much of the beach where Hawaiian Green Sea Turtles (Honu) like to hang out.
-If you don’t see them there, you might get lucky and see them hanging out on the sand toward the overlook end, especially around sunset.
+If you don’t see them there, you might get lucky and see them hanging out on the sand toward the overlook end.
+We saw about 6 on our most recent visit, including one scooting its way back into the ocean.

 Google Maps